Types of Truck Accidents

 Dump Trucks or Garbage Trucks

-Utilized in construction, mining, and infrastructure projects, dump trucks are designed to carry heavy materials such as sand, gravel, or demolition waste.
+Utilized in construction, mining, and infrastructure projects, dump trucks and garbage trucks are designed to carry heavy materials such as sand, gravel, or demolition waste.
 They have a unique mechanism that allows the bed to tilt and the load to be dumped out at the site.

 Refrigerated Trucks